Mohammed-siddiq/Page-Rank-In-Spark/README.md

 sbt clean assembly
 ````

-This will run all the test cases and if they pass (which they will) builds a fat jat.
+This will run all the test cases and if they pass (which they will) builds a fat jar.

 Run the following command to run the spark job in the `local mode`